 She traveled with the team to the Dance Team Union College Classic in Orlando, Fla., in April, when the Lady Flames placed third in an extremely tight race among the frontrunners for the Pom division title, and is thrilled to have the opportunity to coach the team she formerly competed on.

-"I can't tell you how much of a dream this is, better than I could have asked for or imagined," said Hubbard, who served as interim head coach for the past two months after Ewald's family relocated to Colorado due to a career change.
+"I can't tell you how much of a dream this is, better than I could have asked for or imagined," said Hubbard, who served as interim head coach for the past two months after Ewald's family relocated to Oklahoma due to a career change.
 "It's been great.
 I have a lot of experience being an alumna and team captain for two seasons.
 With that prior knowledge and Coach Christine setting me up for everything, the transition has been completely smooth."

 Hubbard, who received her B.A. in Interdisciplinary Studies with concentrations in religion and behavioral sciences, also serves as assistant director of donor experience in the Club Sports Varsity Club & Development office.
 She is excited about the opportunity to continue to grow the LU Dance program into a national contender, with leadership from captains Faith Chun, a graduate, and seniors Lacey Woodall and Abbey Novak.